wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 The dashboard gives a detailed breakdown of your Tanzu Observability monthly usage against commitment.
 When your usage reaches around 95% of your committed rate, you can then take appropriate action.

 For example:

+* Examine who is using a high percentage of the PPS in the  **Wavefront Ingestion Policy Explorer** dashboard.
 * Implement [ingestion policies](ingestion_policies.html) and examine who is using a high percentage of the PPS.

-{% include note.html content="The information contained in the Usage Summary dashboards have a 24-hour latency."%}
+{% include note.html content="The information contained in the **Usage Summary** and the **Wavefront Ingestion Policy Explorer** dashboards have a 24-hour latency."%}

 ![screenshot of part of the dashboard](/images/p95_dashboard.png)